markolofsen/unrealos_doc/docs/description.md

 # PixelStreaming for ReactJS

-MetaEditor.io — helps integrate Unreal Engine v.5 in the browser.
-Allows you to send commands and get callbacks from the stream server with launched Unreal Engine.

 ![img](/assets/preview.png)

----
+### MetaEditor is a professional web application development solution based on ReactJS and PixelStreaming.

-The standard implementation of PixelStreaming greatly complicates the development of your own reactive web applications for Unreal Engine.
+>  The standard implementation of PixelStreaming greatly complicates the development of your own reactive web applications for Unreal Engine.
 Initially, PixelStreaming is a no-architecture javascript solution for interacting with reactive web frameworks.
-Adapting standard PixelStreaming for ReactJS is a very long and laborious process, which significantly increases development time, because. there are a lot of technical problems to solve related to the peculiarities of browsers, devices and reactive technologies (like ReactJS, Angular or Vue).
+Adapting standard PixelStreaming for ReactJS is a very long and laborious process, which significantly increases development time, because. there are a lot of technical problems to solve related to the peculiarities of browsers, devices and reactive technologies (like React.js)

-MetaEditor is a professional web application development solution based on ReactJS and PixelStreaming.

-### **Advantages**
+> MetaEditor.io — helps integrate Unreal Engine v.5 in the browser.
+Allows you to send commands and get callbacks from the stream server with launched Unreal Engine.

+## Advantages

 MetaEditor solves most of the possible problems when developing web applications for streaming from Unreal Engine: